telerik/blazor-docs/common-features/input-validation.md

 ## Validation Mode for Simple Inputs

-Simple textbox-like inputs provide an option to configure the event triggering their validation.
-You can customize that event through the `ValidateOn` parameter they expose.
+Simple textbox-like inputs can trigger validation at different events.
+You can customize that through the `ValidateOn` parameter.
 It takes a member of the `ValidationEvent` enum and provides the following options:

 * `Input` - (the default) - triggers validation `OnInput`
 * `Change` - triggers validation `OnChange`